RajsJohal/eng99_IaC_CICD/README.md

 ## Ansible Playbook in Jenkins
 - Create a new pipeline job within Jenkins
 - Create a pipeline script and use the pipeline syntax to create a git command to copy the repo and a ansible playbook job to run the playbook within the ec2 instances
+- Pipeline syntax code generator for ansible playbook and git:
 ![ansible playbook](images/Capture.PNG)
 ![git](images/git.PNG)

+- Pipeline script to run playbooks, code generated from pipeline syntax
 ```
 pipeline {
     agent any